You know that moment when your golden comes bounding in from the backyard and you just know before you even look down?

 Instructions

-Start by clearing the patch of dead or sparse grass — that bottom-right photo shows you exactly what a sad, muddy mess looks like before this fix, so use it as your “before” motivation.
+Start by clearing away the dead or sparse grass.
+Look at the bottom-right photo, that’s what a sad, muddy mess looks like before fixing it up with some boards.

-Border the perimeter with your tumbled stone blocks, stacking them two rows high on each side.
-Press them firm into the soil so they don’t shift when your pup paws around.
+Border the outside of the area with a line of tumbled stone blocks, two rows high on either side.
+Stagger the blocks into the soil, firm enough so that they won’t shift when your pup paws around.

-Pour your pea gravel over the fabric and spread it 2–3 inches deep.
-The gravel drains fast, which means no soggy paws, no muddy tracks, and honestly zero smell buildup when you rinse it weekly.
+Pour your pea gravel over the fabric and spread it about 2-3 inches deep.
+The gravel drains fast, so you won’t get soggy paws or muddy tracks.
+And it’s not too bad to smell, since you can rinse it once a week.

-And the stone border does double duty — it keeps gravel contained and gives the whole spot that Pinterest-board look you’d actually want in your backyard.
+And the stone border does double duty as a barrier keeping the gravel contained, but it also gives the whole spot the Pinterest board look you’d actually want in your backyard.

-Rinse the gravel with a garden hose once a week and spray a pet-safe enzyme cleaner monthly to keep odors from settling in.
+Once a week, rinse the gravel with a garden hose, and once a month, spray a pet-safe enzyme cleaner on it.

 📸 Photo credit: Instagram @jeremy___perryman